geraldoramos/pigeon/README.md

 * Provide remote access without port forwarding

 Hardware:
-* Include LED's that turns on when motion is detected
+* Incorporate LEDs that will turn on when motion is detected
 * Incorporate a servo in the design to pan or tilt the camera remotely